citydataviz/data-viz-smm635/Midterm-Project/README.md

 3. Are there any countries that have significantly changed their climate change actions over time?

-• The Python code necessary to replicate the Matplotlib visualizations

-# Deliverables
+# Deliverables by 11:59pm 20/02/24

 1. Visualization Report (use the template)

-2. Presentation to c-levels based on the visualization report
+2. Presentation Slides to c-levels based on the visualization report (5 min)

 3. Code(both .pdf and .ipynb format) : able to reproduce the results incldued in the visualization report